climbingclan/climbingclan-database-scripts/README.md

 This project provides a set of Node.js scripts to manage MySQL views for a WordPress database.
 It allows you to pull existing views from a remote database, push local view definitions to the database, and manage view deletions.

+## Important Documentation

+Before proceeding with any operations, please read the following documents:

+1. This README.md file for an overview of the system and its usage.
+2. The `sql_views_explanation.md` file for detailed explanations of each SQL view used in the project.
+3. Review the contents of the `views/` folder to understand the current state of your SQL views.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)